todogroup/todogroup.org/faq/index.md

 # Questions & Answers

-## Is this a new open source foundation?

-No. We’re a group of companies with a common interest who have come together to help solve the problem of utilizing and releasing our own open source software.

 ## Whom is this group for?

 The primary purpose of this group is to bring together companies who run open